Mobile ERP case studies you can learn from

 What is mobile ERP?

 First, let’s take a quick refresher on the meaning of what we refer to as today’s mobile ERP.
 To paraphrase IGI Global, mobile ERP extends traditional ERP tenets and processes by independently collecting and exchanging data via mobile devices and wireless communications mechanisms.
-Standardized interfaces allow a direct and steady connection to distributed ERP systems, thereby leading to more flexible and efficient enterprise business processing.
+Standardized interfaces allow a direct and steady connection to distributed ERP systems, leading to more flexible and efficient enterprise business processing.

-In more simple terms, mobile ERP solutions can be explained as virtual ‘all-the-time-anywhere’ operating platforms that can be leveraged by managers, workers, or customers in real-time.
+In more simple terms, mobile ERP solutions can be explained as virtual ‘all-the-time-anywhere’ operating platforms that can be leveraged by managers, workers, or customers in real time.
 This universal value proposition allows the enterprise to force-multiply any scale of enterprise; whether it’s a small ‘Mom and Pop’ shop generating revenues on the order of a million dollars or less, or a multinational industry titan generating billions on an annual basis.

 Use our free ERP selection checklist to find the right software for your organization

-Industry specific mobile ERP apps
+Industry-specific mobile ERP apps

-Today’s constellation of mobile apps range from the simple to the complex.
+Today’s constellation of mobile apps ranges from the simple to the complex.
 Nevertheless, all offerings suggest the same business values; enhanced production and the promise of consequent increased revenues.
 To understand this assertion it is best left to the market itself, so let’s take a look at a couple of mobility-adept industries and their common functions/features applicable to today’s market.

-• Manufacturing – this category ranges from small fabrication operations to large-scale product developers such as auto or equipment brands.
+- Manufacturing – this category ranges from small fabrication operations to large-scale product developers such as auto or equipment brands.
 Particular functions and features typically involve all record adds/changes/deletes, time/stamp markers, geo-locators, user announcements, and security alarms.

-• Commercial marine operations – this category primarily relates to vessel processes and dock and port facilities.
+- Commercial marine operations – this category primarily relates to vessel processes and dock and port facilities.
 Particular functions and features typically involve all record adds/changes/deletes, time/stamp markers, navigational tracking, communication systems status’, geo-locators, standard/emergency user announcements, and triggered security alarms.

-• Oil and gas development – this category primarily relates to drilling, refining, production and delivery of fossil fuels.
+- Oil and gas development – this category primarily relates to drilling, refining, production and delivery of fossil fuels.
 Particular functions and features typically involve all record adds/changes/deletes, time/stamp markers, geo-locators, standard/emergency safety announcements, and HAZMAT, and/or triggered security alarms.

 As suggested earlier, these mobile ERP features apply to three industrial segments and represent only a small sampling of what mobility means to today’s global industry.